I need help/advice as to how to obtain a decent paying full-time job.

 Simons Reply- Career Help – Freelance Sports Writing

 The first thing I would be asking myself is this: How much do I enjoy freelance sports writing?

 Forget for a moment that it isn’t making you much money and focus entirely on how much you really love the work.

 You didn’t say why you chose history to study and if this is a real love of yours.
-The kinds of jobs you should be going for should be more linked to what you’re passionate about rather than “what job could I get”.
+The types of jobs you should be going for should be linked to what you’re passionate about rather than “what job could I get”.